 |Blocks social trackers|

 Edge is integrated into the Windows 10 platform and runs in a sandbox environment, meaning it isolates programs and prevents malicious programs from spying on your computer.
 It has a built-in SmartScreen that scans the reputation of sites you visit and blocks suspicious sites.
-To enhance privacy, Edge allows you to use biometrics or a PIN with Edge Hello instead of passwords for online authentication.
+To enhance privacy, Edge allows you to use biometrics or a PIN with Windows Hello instead of passwords for online authentication.

 Your Privacy Protections shows you the trackers and cookies that pages have attempted to leave, and how many Firefox has blocked for you.